numbas/editor-docs/source/project/reference.rst

 Timeline items belonging to each project you're a member of will also be shown in your personal timeline on the editor homepage.

 The cog icon at the top of the page takes you to the project's options page.
-On this page you can change any of the project's settings or, if the project isn't your personal workspace, delete it.
+On this page you can change any of the project's settings or, if you're the project's owner and it isn't your personal workspace, delete it.

 Finding content inside a project
 ================================